 npm run build

-You will notice a new window will open and you can analyze your package’s size with comparison to others.
+You will notice a new window will open and you can analyse your package’s size with comparison to others.
 However, you can also access the same bundle size screen by entering the URL http://127.0.0.1:8888/

 after running the build command.